 Support for Selected Proposals

 Selected proposals that are considered likely to achieve the initiative’s proposal are eligible for a $1000 award.
-We anticipate funding 5 - 10 proposals in the pilot.

 Before starting the process of transforming their courses to use OER, awardees will complete the following training workshops:

 - Kick-off Meeting/Introduction to Open Educational Resources (Face-to-face, date/time TBD)